How We Had A Lot of Fun in Manali by Giving Rohtang Pass A Miss

 Naggar Castle

-We felt rested and much better next morning.
+We felt rested and much better the next morning.
 We had breakfast at the hotel and right after that started for Naggar.
-Naggar is in Kullu, approximately 30 kms from Manali.
+Naggar is in Kullu, approximately 30 km from Manali.
 We took Manali Kullu Highway and as yesterday, we saw the most scenic beauty enroute our destination.
 It took us approximately 45 minutes to reach Naggar.

-Naggar Castle, a 16th century castle, used to be Kullu’s king’s abode.
+Naggar Castle, a 16th-century castle, used to be Kullu’s king’s abode.
 This palace is now Himachal Pradesh Tourism Department Corporation (HPTDC) property.
 The two doors of the castle have been made with single tree trunks and one can imagine the massiveness of the trees that were used.
 Similarly, the wooden beams used in the walls have been made from whole trees.

 The castle was sold to an English Major who refurbished the northern wing of the castle to suit European way of living.
 A staircase, fireplace and chimneys were created that gave this wing British mansions feel.
 This contrast and the generally beautiful architecture and amazing view of the valley till date remain claims to fame of Naggar Castle.
 The entry to the castle is ticketed.